Tarkus: Side two

 Emerson said Led Zeppelin were a loose inspiration for "A Time and a Place", and was listening to the band a lot at the time.
 He recalled the track being put down in about three takes.
 Although not credited, the music to "Are You Ready, Eddy?" was largely inspired by Bobby Troup's 1956 song "The Girl Can't Help It".
 Its title was a phrase the band yelled out to Offord when they were ready to record.
 Palmer is heard saying "They've only go' 'am or cheese!", which is what an elderly lady at Advision said to the band when they sent her round to a nearby sandwich shop and announce what they had available.
 Emerson said Palmer could mimic her mix of Greek and cockney accents "wonderfully", and recalled the confusion from some American fans who could not understand what it was about.
 The track was "an impromptu jam" and a one-off take, and played in celebration of completing work on Tarkus.

+One track left as an outtake was Lake's "Oh My Father", an autobiographical ballad dealing with grief over the recent death of his father.
+Featuring layers of acoustic guitars, piano, and a wah-wah guitar solo it might have balanced the keyboard-heavy tracks on the album but Lake ultimately thought it was too personal for release; it was eventually included on the 2012 deluxe reissue.
+Another outtake unearthed for the reissue, "Unknown Ballad", was a song actually titled "Just A Dream" recorded during the sessions when Emerson and Palmer were out of the studio, featuring Lake on piano and his friend Gary Margetts (of the group Spontaneous Combustion) on lead vocal, with brother Tris Margetts on bass and Lake helping out on backing harmonies.